Tony Booth (actor): Personal life

 Booth was married four times and had eight daughters by five women.
 By his first wife Gale Howard, he had two daughters, Cherie and Lyndsey.
-Cherie, a King’s Counsel, is married to the former Prime Minister Tony Blair.
-While Booth was a long-standing supporter of the Labour Party, his politics differed from that of his daughter and her husband.
+Cherie, a King's Counsel, is married to the former Prime Minister Sir Tony Blair.
+While Booth was a long-standing supporter of the Labour Party, his politics differed from those of his daughter and her husband.